The Rise and Fall of Davies-Charlton

 As far as Chris could recall from her conversations with him, Hefin Nathaniel Davies came from a small community in the vicinity of St. David’s in South Wales.
 He remained very proud of his Welsh heritage throughout his life.
 He was also a dedicated Freemason.
 One interesting recollection of Chris’s which adds human interest to our story is the fact that Hefin Davies was always known as "Efyn" (pronounced Evan) to his colleagues and employees.
 Presumably this was simply an Anglicized corruption of Hefin, which is pronounced as Hevin in the Welsh language.
 Chris’s comment is somewhat at variance with the stated recollections of Arthur Firth, who recalled that the D-C workforce on the shop floor referred to Davies behind his back perhaps somewhat irreverently as "Taffy"!!

 It comes as something of a surprise to learn that despite the town’s relatively small size, cotton mill background and seeming isolation, Davies-Charlton were by no means the first precision engineering firm to be located in the community.
-The now-defunct Rover automobile company had operated a factory there before World War 2, using a converted cotton mill as their premises.
-By 1941 this facility had fallen into disuse for its original purpose, but in that year part of the plant was converted into a hush-hush aero engine development facility which was operated by Rover until January 1943.
-At the time, Rover were involved in the initial development of the turbojet engine in association with Frank (later Sir Frank) Whittle.
-The first test engines built by Rover to Whittle’s design were completed in October 1941 at Barnoldswick.
+Beginning in June 1941, the now-defunct Rover automobile company had taken over a disused cotton mill in Barnoldswick and converted it into a hush-hush aero engine development facility.
+This move was prompted by the fact that Rover had become involved in the initial development of the turbojet engine in association with Frank (later Sir Frank) Whittle.
+The first test engines built at Barnoldswick by Rover to Whittle’s design were completed and subjected to iniial testing in October 1941 - very quick work!

-In January 1943 a deal was concluded whereby no less a company than Rolls-Royce would take over the jet engine program from Rover, who would in turn assume responsibility for the production and further development of the Rolls-Royce Meteor tank engine, a derivative of the famous Merlin aero engine.
+Increasingly strained relations between Rover and Whittle led to an agreement being reached in January 1943 whereby no less a company than Rolls-Royce would take over the jet engine program from Rover, who would in turn assume responsibility for the production and further development of the Rolls-Royce Meteor tank engine, a derivative of the famous Merlin aero engine.
 Under the terms of the deal, Rover took over the Rolls-Royce tank engine factory in Nottingham, surrendering their Barnoldswick jet engine plant to Rolls-Royce in exchange.
+The official hand-over date was April 1st, 1943.
 Rolls-Royce immediately established their own jet engine design center at the site.
-Rolls-Royce have remained a major employer in the town ever since, having recently (2010) completed a new plant there to manufacture a range of specialized jet engine components.
+Rolls-Royce have remained a major employer in the town ever since, having relatively recently (2010) completed a new plant there to manufacture a range of specialized jet engine components.

 According to the late Ron Moulton, Hefin Davies got his start during the war years by working for Rolls-Royce at Barnoldswick as an apprentice, becoming a skilled toolmaker through that experience.
 One outcome of Davies’ early experience with Rolls-Royce was a firm commitment to the proper training of his own employees.
 Speaking many years later to Bill Callow after the latter had become the Production Manager for Davies-Charlton Ltd, Davies recommended that if a former D-C apprentice ever appeared at the door seeking employment, Bill should hire him because he would know that the individual had been properly trained!